walkerke/geog30323/syllabus.md

 * Using exploratory data analysis to summarize and generate insights from your data;
 * Producing both static and interactive visualizations to both explore your data and communicate your findings with a wider audience.

-In order to perform these tasks, you will also learn the basics of the Python programming language, which you will use for all of the data analysis activities in this course.
+In order to perform these tasks, you will also learn the basics of the Python programming language, which you will use for most of the data analysis activities in this course.
 Python has rapidly become one of the most popular languages for working with data and has numerous extensions for data wrangling, data analysis, and data visualization.

 Writing code for data analysis is an essential skill, as it allows you to document your workflow and structure your analyses in a coherent, logical way.
-That said, this is not a course in software development, nor is it a programming course per se.
+That said, this is not a course in software development, nor is it a programming course _per se_.
 Instead, think of Python as a tool you’ll be using to work in more flexible and powerful ways with data; in turn, you’ll be gaining skills in technical computing along the way.

 There are no prerequisites for this course; however, you should bring a curiosity about data and an eagerness to learn new technologies!